ankitlat/PyTorch/README.md

 # PyTorch
 This repository contains some of the basic example to demonstrate the capabilities of PyTorch.
 All the code lines are documented for easy understanding.
-Familiarity with PyTorch Tensors and Python is the bare minimum requirement.
+Familiarity with PyTorch Tensors, which are very much similar to Numpy arrays will definitely be helpful in going though these examples.